NikolaSivkov/CouchMan/README.md

 #CouchMan

-Powershell cmdlet to help you keep track of your CouchBase views
+Working with couchbase in a team is a hard task.
+There is simply no way to keep track of the changes anyone made to the views.
+So i've built this little tool to help you keep your views in source control such as Git.

 ###Usage
 After you build the project go to debig/release copy all the files and place them into